 People Are Funny (January 11, 1946)

-Released on January 11, 1946: (running time 1 hour and 27 minutes) A fictionalized story of how the famous "People Are Funny" radio show was created, using audience members as the stars of the show.
+Released on January 11, 1946: (running time 1 hour and 27 minutes) A fictionalized story of how the famous "People Are Funny" radio and television show was created.

 Produced by Sam White, William H. Pine, and William C. Thomas